Click here to listen to a reading of this blog:

 Hello friend, family member, work colleague or doctor of someone who lives with an underactive thyroid or hypothyroidism.
 You know someone very brave, very strong, battling a difficult disease.

 If you’re not a medical professional, you’re probably wondering what exactly an underactive thyroid or hypothyroidism is, or how it affects someone who lives with it, so I’ll do my best to explain it as simply as possible.

 You’ve likely already heard some things about it, for example that it is an excuse people use for being overweight.
 But this is far from what it really does to someone.
 In reality, hypothyroidism (another word for an underactive thyroid) does so much more to its host.
 It hurts when we see people use the term “thyroid problem” as code to describe someone who is overweight.
 It also belittles the condition.
 It’s so much worse than just weight gain, although this is still a legitimate symptom.

-Your thyroid gland is located in the neck and is in charge of your metabolism and energy, and because of this, so many functions of the body rely on it to work properly.
+The thyroid gland is located in the neck and its hormones are required for every cell and function of the body.
 An underactive thyroid means just that; it’s under active.
 It’s slow and sluggish and not performing properly, meaning a slow metabolism that causes weight gain and very little energy, as well as lots of other symptoms.
 The same goes for those who are hypothyroid through having no thyroid gland at all.